Fire and rescue services

 More information:

-Germany is a part of the Schengen area.
-This means you can enter Germany without a visa in some cases.
+Germany is part of the Schengen area, meaning you can enter Germany without a visa in some cases.

 Make sure you: